aurajs/website/source/index.md

 ```

 Now we can place this component everywhere in our app by using Aura's HTML API based on data-attributes.
+`this.options.filter` and `this.options.repo` can be passed to our component via the `data-aura-repo` and `data-aura-filter` attributes.

 ```html
 <div data-aura-component="issues" data-aura-repo="aurajs/aura"></div>